Sebbenbear/glossary/README.md

 #### 5. Deploy the application

+#### 6. Firebase - realtime database

+You may need to manually refresh the database if the app isn't getting updates from the database.

 `firebase deploy`

 Now, just click on the link and your app should be up and ready to go!